Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/phase-1-A-architecture-vision.md

 # Architecture Vision.
 1st ADM Phase
 <img width="359" alt="image" src="https://github.com/Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/assets/4239376/c6a2ee86-8a92-40e0-9c50-6af938c2adb1">

+Phase A, which is the architecture vision phase that is about your vision, that is about your goals, thinking in the future where you like the business to go.

 ## Purpose.
 Basics
 1) The purpose is to have a high level vision, including any emerging technologies that are impacting your industry.
    - So if you know that AI is the next big thing and you have to understand how is your company going to incorporate AI, how is it going to respond to AI or whatever is happening in the world?
 This gets included in your vision and it's very high level.